 Center Operations and Services - Most of the Center's oldest assets and most dense development are included in these areas.
 This heavy traffic zone either borders or embraces Langley Boulevard, the primary Center traffic artery.
-These zones include the following facilities affected by the Proposed Action: Buildings 1229A, 1299A, and 1299B.
+Building 1232B is located within the Center Operations functional zone.